8 Best Summer Beers for Summer (or Pretending It’s Summer)

-In reality, the best summer beer is the coldest one you can find at the bottom of the cooler.
-But, ideally, it also tastes great.
-The best way to assure that is to stock your cooler with the best summer beers we found in a taste test.
-Then, no matter what you grab, you can be assured that you’re getting the best beer for summer, in terms of both temperature and taste.
+The best summer beers are the coldest ones you can find at the bottom of the cooler.
+But, ideally, the one you crack open also tastes great.
+The best way to assure that is to stock your cooler with the best summer beer we found after multiple taste tests.
+Then, no matter what you grab, you’ll know you’re drinking the best beer for summer, in terms of both temperature and taste.

 While I would have loved to spend a month tasting any beer that remotely qualified as a summer beer (pretty much anything that isn’t a stout, Oktoberfest, Christmas beer, or pumpkin ale), neither my family nor my employer would have approved that use of my time.
-Instead, I narrowed down my search to tropical beers, limey beers, summer fruit beers, and beers that specifically called out summer on the label.
-I also tried to look for beers that weren’t necessarily available year-round, though some of these summer beers can be found in the fall and beyond.
+Instead, I narrowed down my search to tropical beer, lime beer (or lemon beer), summer fruit beer, and beer that specifically calls out summer on the label.
+I also tried to look for beers that aren’t necessarily available year-round, though some of these summer beers can be found in the fall and beyond.
 Summer is a state of mind, man.
-And I also looked for summer beers that were available at grocery stores.
-Because, while your local brewery might make the best mango double hazy IPA, that doesn’t really help out the majority of the people in the country.
-But, hey, enjoy that MDHIPA.
+And I also looked for summer beers that are available at grocery stores.
+Because, while the local brewery near you might make the best mango double hazy IPA, that doesn’t really help out the majority of the people in the country.

 hell or high watermelon review